5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 Size & Resolution: 15” FHD min (QHD if possible)

-It’s not a requirement to have a large screen but it definitely helps when you work with large data sets and you want to get a bigger picture of your graphs and data rows.
-It also makes it easier to SSH into more poweful machines/cloud services.
+It’s not a requirement to have a large screen but it definitely helps for large data set visualization as you’ll get a bigger picture of your graphs and data rows.
+It also makes it easier to use the terminal (and SSH into cloud service/computing farms) while multitasking with several other windows next to it.

 6. Cloud Services (For Newbies)

 Cloud computing is basically paying for computer clusters to do the data crunching.
-These cloud services generally have thousands of computers, each with more RAM than what a desktop can support and several processors on each.
+These cloud services generally have thousands of computers, each with way more RAM than desktop support and they also use several processors that are MUCH MUCH faster than the fastest CPU found on laptops.

 These computers go by the name of servers which implies they are specifically made to run a specific set of tasks.
 Ex: Running a file system, running a database, doing data analysis, running a web application, etc.

-Since they have nearly unlimited hardware resources, this is the way to go if you have a data set in the range of 100 GB and up.
+Since they have nearly unlimited hardware resources, this is the way to go for datasets of 100 GB and up.

-In fact, it’s a good choice for anything about 1GB if you would rather NOT spend money on a new laptop.
-It will always turn out to be cheaper than buying a new computer.
-Linode, AWS, Microsoft, and Digital Ocean sell incredibly cheap compute power.
+In fact, it’s a good choice for any size.
+It will always turn out to be cheaper than buying a new computer since cloud services like Linode, AWS, Microsoft, and Digital Ocean are incredibly cheap.

 As for myself, I have a subscription on two of these : Digital Ocean and AWS.
 The money I’ve spent is close to nothing compared to what I would’ve spend with a 128GB RAM desktop.